MV Cunard Ambassador: Ship history

 Because of the cost of the eight-ship project, Overseas National Airways soon ran into financial troubles and was forced to abandon it.
 Cunard saw the opportunity and quickly took the project on, soon reducing the order to two ships, which it christened Cunard Adventurer (1971) and Cunard Ambassador (1972).
 Both ships were intended for seven-day cruises, including New York City to Bermuda, San Juan to other Caribbean ports, and Vancouver to Alaska during the summer seasons.

 The two ships were less successful than intended.
-Cunard Adventurer was soon sold and became Sunward II and later Triton; Cunard Ambassador was withdrawn from Cunard service on September 12, 1974 after a fire on a positioning trip.
+Cunard Adventurer was soon sold and became Sunward II and later Triton; Cunard Ambassador was withdrawn from Cunard service on September 12, 1974, after a fire on a positioning trip.
 There were no passengers on board and no fatalities but, after being towed to Key West, the ship was declared a total loss.

-She was bought as a gutted hull and refitted to become the Danish sheep carrier, Linda Clausen later the same year.
+The hulk was sold as a gutted hull and refitted to become the Danish sheep carrier, Linda Clausen later the same year.
 In 1980, she was sold again and became Procyon.
 In April 1981 she again caught fire, whilst bunkering in Singapore; the salvors Smit, SISEA and SELCO successfully fought the fire.
 The ship was again repaired and, in 1983, renamed Raslan.
 In 1983, only a year after being rechristened Raslan, she suffered another devastating fire in the Indian Ocean.
-The former Cunard Ambassador was beyond economic repair and, after only thirteen years of service, two of which were with Cunard, she was sold to Taiwanese ship breakers and scrapped.
+The ship was deemed was beyond economic repair so after thirteen years of service the hulk was sold to Taiwanese ship breakers and scrapped.